chinzhening/chinzhening/README.md

 </p>

 <p>
-    Currently I am a Final-year Maths student @ the National University of Singapore.
+    Currently I am a final-year Maths student @ the National University of Singapore.
 </p>

 <a href="https://www.linkedin.com/in/chinzhening">